-The Campus Administration works with the building administration to identify maintenance issues on campus that may be safety hazards.
+The Campus Administration works with facility management to identify maintenance issues on campus that may be safety hazards.
 Safety checks are completed on a regular basis to identify any risks that may disrupt student life and overall safety.

-All university faculty and staff are responsible for reporting maintenance and other safety issues to the Campus Director as soon as possible.
+All University faculty and staff are responsible for reporting maintenance and other safety issues to the Campus Director as soon as possible.
 The Campus Director will then report the issue to facility management.
-This will help ensure that all lighting, doors, sidewalks, parking lots, and other areas are kept in good working order.
+This will help ensure that all lighting, door, sidewalk, parking lots, and other areas are kept in good working order.